 - At Drumbeg the A869 continues on and finally connects with the A894.
 Turn left for Kylesku.

 After Kylesku this great route continues al the way to Durness and the far north.
 Why not do the same!

-I've done this route quite a few times and it is a fantastic drive along one of the most dramatic roads on mainland UK, rivalling many a Swiss mountain pass and with terrific views across much of Wester Ross, the whole of Skye, and the Islands of Rum and the Outer Hebrides.
+I've done this route quite a few times and it is a fantastic drive along one of the most dramatic roads on mainland UK with terrific views (if there's no fog!) across much of Wester Ross, the Isle of Skye, and the Islands of Rum and the Outer Hebrides.

 A serious warning: If you have a caravan in tow, or are driving a large motorhome, or are an inexperienced driver, you should definitely NOT attempt it!
 There is a warning sign at the beginning of the road at Tornapress and you might want to think twice at this point!
 This is not scaremongering, this is FACT.

-For wide open landscapes and a 'roaring silence' this route is out of this world!
+For a wide open landscape and a 'roaring silence' this route is out of this world!

 - Just 7,6 km past Brora, travelling on the A9, you reach Lothbeg and the sign for Glen Loth.
-Turn left to follow this “road” all the way (15,5 km), until just past Kildonan station.
-Left again on the A897 and after 10,5 km you reach Kinbrace:
+Turn left to follow this road all the way (15,5 km) until just past Kildonan station.
+Left again on the A897 and after 10,5 km you'll get to Kinbrace:

 - Either continue on the A897 or turn left on the B871.

-- A897: After 12,5 km you reach Forsinard and the magnificent Forsinard Flows Nature Reserve.
-Another 21 km and you reach the A836.
-Turn right for Thurso, turn left for Bettyhill, Tongue and Durness.
+- A897: After 12,5 km you arrive in Forsinard and the magnificent Forsinard Flows Nature Reserve.
+Another 21 km and you turn either right (A836) for Thurso or turn left for Bettyhill, Tongue and Durness.

 And than there are.....